Termination in labor law

 Lawyer for - Labor Law | Criminal Law | IT Law | Data Protection

 Have you received a letter of dismissal from your employer or has your employer issued such a letter to you as an employee?
 In the following article, we will explain the conditions under which the Dismissal Protection Act (KSchG) and whether the notice of termination states that the Notice period is correct.
-What the employee should pay attention to in detail, why the employee should take further legal action within 21 days of receiving the notice of termination, and why the employee's claims are extinguished after the expiration of this preclusion period.
+What the employee should pay attention to in detail, why the employee should take further legal action within 21 days of receiving the notice of termination, why the employee's claims are extinguished after the expiration of this preclusion period, and why the appointment of an employment law attorney is indispensable in order to enforce the employee's claims against the employer.

 What is a termination?